NLBeter

 NLBeter (lit.
-'Netherlands Better' or 'Netherlands Recovered') is a political party in the Netherlands.
+'Netherlands Better' or 'Netherlands Recovered') was a minor political party in the Netherlands.
 Founded in November 2019, it primarily advocated for healthcare reform.

 History

 NLBeter was founded in November 2019 by a number of healthcare professionals, who sought to improve the Dutch healthcare system.

-The party announced its intention to participate in the upcoming general election, which took place on 17 March 2021.
-Psychiatrist Esther van Fenema was chosen as the party's lijsttrekker.
+The party announced its intention to participate in the 2021 Dutch general election, which took place on 17 March.
+Psychiatrist Esther van Fenema was chosen as the party's lead candidate.
+The party got a total of 8,657 votes, which wasn't enough to grant the party a seat in the House of Representatives.